What Star Sales Reps and NBA Players Have in Common: Observational Learning

 21-year-old Tatum, according to the Wall Street Journal, was seven when YouTube was invented, and soon he began searching for Kobe Bryant videos.
 He spent hours breaking down Bryant’s moves to understand exactly what made his incredible shots possible.

-Watch our webinar on demand: See it, Do it: How to Drive Sales Results with Observational Learning
+Watch our sales webinar on demand: See it, Do it: How to Drive Sales Results with Observational Learning

 Tatum’s performance is an example of observational learning in action.
 Observing others is one of the most powerful and effective ways to learn.
 Watching—then doing—makes picking up a new skill faster and easier.